DanAdewole/DanAdewole/README.md

 ### Projects

 Some of the projects I've done include:
+* NotInk: A note taking project done with django.
+Here is the link to the repo [here](https://github.com/DanAdewole/NotInk)
 * A blog site. (made with flask).
 Check it out [here](https://github.com/DanAdewole/My-Blog)
 * A static dog dating site (made with Bootstrap).
 Check it out [here](https://github.com/DanAdewole/Tindog_Website)
 * Musical Time Machine (Python).
 CHeck it out [here](https://github.com/DanAdewole/Muscial-TIme-Machine)